-5.2 PREPARATION OF SUBPROJECT ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT assessment and management plans as per the ESF and National requirements described in this ESMF and with update and implementation of the Project's Stakeholder Engagement Plan, including its Grievance Redress Mechanism (GRM).
+5.2 PREPARATION OF SUBPROJECT ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT and with update and implementation of the Project's Stakeholder Engagement Plan, including its Grievance Redress Mechanism (GRM).

-Following the screening and classification of sub-projects in line with Table 4.2-1, CMUs will ensure that qualified consultants will prepare, with adequate stakeholder engagement, risk
+Following the screening and classification of sub-projects in line with Table 4.2-1, CMUs will ensure that qualified consultants will prepare, with adequate stakeholder engagement, risk assessment and management plans as per the ESF and Requirements described in this ESMF

 The World Bank requires that the depth and breadth of environmental and social assessment should match the risk and impact level of the project, as well as the measures and information release of stakeholders should also be consistent with the risk and impact level of the project.
 Depending on the actual situation of specific subprojects, the corresponding sub-projects ESIAs and ESMPs will be prepared for the waste management infrastructure and, when required, site-specific Detailed Resettlement Plan and Indigenous Peoples Plan.
 Environmental and social assessment is required to comprehensively assess the E&S risks and impacts in the whole project cycle, including direct, indirect and cumulative impacts.
+The avoiding disruptions to waste-based livelihoods measures for adult waste pickers through continued access to waste resources and additional support measures for the child waste pickers will be included in the detailed ESIAs and ESMPs.